-- The output of the random number generators (both for the hardware RNG and for the software RNG, i.e. F.RNG and F.RNG_Access) can be analysed with probabilistic methods. - The quality of the mechanisms contributing to the resistance against leakage attacks of F.LOG can be analysed using probabilistic or permutational methods on power consumption of the TOE.

-''' The implementations of the functions F.DES, F.RSA_encrypt, F.RSA_sign, F.RSA_public, F.ECC_GF_p_ECDSA, F.ECC_GF_p_KeyGen, F.ECC_GF_p_DH_KeyExch and F.RSA_KeyGen are resistant against Simple Power Analysis (SPA), Differential Power Analysis (DPA), Differential Fault Analysis (DFA) and timing attacks,.
-The quality of these mechanisms against leakage attacks can be analyzed using probabilistic or permutational methods. '''

-The implementation of the secure copy routine is resistant (F.LOG) against Simple Power Analysis (SPA).
+- The output of the random number generators (both for the hardware RNG and for the software RNG, i.e. F.RNG and F.RNG_Access) can be analysed with probabilistic methods. - The quality of the mechanisms contributing to the resistance against leakage attacks of F.LOG can be analysed using probabilistic or permutational methods on power consumption of the TOE. - The implementations of the algorithms F.DES and F.RSA are resistant (F.LOG) against Simple Power Analysis (SPA), Differential Power Analysis (DPA), Differential Fault Analysis (DFA) and timing attacks.
+The quality of these mechanisms against leakage attacks can be analyzed using probabilistic or permutational methods. - The implementation of the RSA key generation F.RSA_KeyGen is resistant (F.LOG) against Simple Power Analysis (SPA) and timing attacks.
+The quality of these mechanisms against leakage attacks can be analyzed using probabilistic or permutational methods.

-- The implementation of the secure copy routine (F.COPY) includes randomization as a countermeasure.
-The effectiveness of this countermeasure can be analysed with probabilistic methods. - The developer does not see SHA-1, SHA-224 or SHA-256 as a cryptographic mechanism in the sense of Common Criteria.
+- The implementation of the RSA key generation F.RSA_KeyGen contains a primality test.
+The error probability of this test can be analyzed using probabilistic or permutational methods. - The implementation of the secure copy routine is resistant (F.LOG) against Simple Power Analysis (SPA). - The implementation of the secure copy routine (F.COPY) includes randomization as a countermeasure.
+The effectiveness of this countermeasure can be analysed with probabilistic methods. - The developer does not see SHA-1 as a cryptographic mechanism in the sense of Common Criteria.